 You must use the information provided in the passages and use arguments, evidence, and supporting details from the tests, and come up with and defend your point of view.

-The purpose of writing an essay is to measure to what extent you are capable of composing an argument and backing up your perspective in a writing, your essay.
+The purpose of writing an essay is to measure to what extent you are capable of composing an argument and backing up your perspective in a piece writing, your essay.
 You can take the HiSET exam online or at state-designated test centers.
 Check here for a full list of HiSET test centers across the U.S.

 For the HiSET essay section, you may see a number of different question types.
-One possibility, as said earlier, is that you’ll receive two passages written by authors that have differing opinions on a specific topic.
+One possibility, as said earlier, is that you’ll receive two passages written by authors who have differing opinions on a specific topic.

 When you’re given this type of prompt, you’ll have to determine your position and explain your point of view on the topic.
-You must use examples and reasons from the passages and you can also add your own experiences to support your standpoint.
+You must use examples and reasons from the passages, and you can also add your own experiences to support your standpoint.